AI Dental Receptionist vs Human Receptionists: 2026 Guide

 The Role of Human Receptionists in Dental Practices

 Human receptionists are responsible for answering phones, greeting patients, managing schedules, handling insurance or billing questions, and providing interpersonal support.
+Industry bodies such as the American Dental Association publish guidance on front desk and practice operations.

 They bring contextual judgment, empathy, and adaptability to patient interactions.
 These qualities are especially valuable for complex situations, sensitive conversations, and in-office coordination.